Information for Ukraine Nationals Coming to Canada

 Learning English

 Learning English will help you settle into your new home.
-Find information about how to access English As a Second Language (ESL) and Language Instruction for Newcomers to Canada (LINC) programs.
+Find information about accessing English As a Second Language (ESL) and Language Instruction for Newcomers to Canada (LINC) programs.

 Translation Tools Available

 Google Translate offers free translation tools for text documents and websites.
-If using the app on your smartphone you may also be able to use it as a real-time interpreter for voice.
+The app on your smartphone may also be able to serve as a real-time voice interpreter.
 Google Lens is also available on some platforms and allows you to translate text using your phone’s camera.

 You can find articles on different topics in both Ukrainian-Українська and Russian-Русский in our Translated Information section.